mhBrice/thermophilization/ms/revision/ms_revised.md

 species, leading to a "thermophilization" of communities [@savage_elevational_2015; @de_frenne_microclimate_2013].
-Conversely, disturbances should increase the prevalence of young forests dominated by shade-intolerant species [@savage_elevational_2015; @boucher_fire_2017].
-Hence, analyzing shifts of relevant functional traits \textcolor{blue}{and ecological affinities} in communities using large-scale monitoring data should disentangle the role of different environmental drivers in shaping communities [@violle_let_2007].
+Conversely, disturbances should increase the prevalence of young forests dominated by shade-intolerant species [@savage_elevational_2015; @boucher_impact_2012].
+Hence, analyzing shifts of relevant functional traits **and ecological affinities** in communities using large-scale monitoring data should disentangle the role of different environmental drivers in shaping communities [@violle_let_2007].
 For instance, the Community Temperature Index (CTI) has been used to measure thermophilization in various communities, such as plants, trees, birds and fishes [@devictor_birds_2008; @gauzere_rapid_2015;